thijsp/thijsp.github.io/collections/_hikes/2021/2021-12-12-mullerthal.md

   - image: "/images/2021/mullerthal/image-11.jpg"
 locale: "en_BE"
 ---
-We arrived Friday night and stayed in the hotel in Sheidgen.
-Saturday morning we started clockwise, passed many cave formation, the famous waterfall and ended in a hotel in Berdorf.
-The next morning, in Sunday we walked back to the car in Sheidgen.
+We arrived Friday night and stayed in the hotel in Scheidgen.
+Saturday morning we started clockwise, passed many cave formations, the famous waterfall and ended in a hotel in Berdorf.
+The next morning, we walked back to the car in Scheidgen.

 {% include gallery-layout.html gallery=page.gallery1 columns=2 %}